driftnet-io/insecure-tls/README.md

 This library is inherently insecure and should not be used in any situation where security is a requirement.

-This library might be suitable in the rare case where
+It might be suitable in the rare case where

   * you must connect to a client or server which only supports a broken version of TLS, and
   * you cannot upgrade that client or server to a non-broken version, and